-Sonya is one of those babies that people refer to as a "beautiful baby".
-Not just as a conversational filler, or to make me, the mom of the new baby feel better, but because she is legitimately a beautiful baby.
+Sonya is one of those children that people refer to as "beautiful".
+Not just as a conversational filler, or to make me, the mom feel better, but because she is legitimately a beautiful child.
 She has been special from the start.
-Wanted very much by her parents to add to their already crazy house of three active, silly siblings ranging from 3 to 6 years old.
+Wanted very much by her parents to add to their already crazy house of three active, silly siblings ranging from 4 to 7.5 years old.
 Sonya came quickly into this world, a little less than 2 weeks prior to her due date and was ready to take her place, letting us know she would not just be an ordinary 4th child, but that she has a story to tell.

 Sonya spent a week in the NICU following her delivery due to her mother being concerned over her breathing.
 Multiple tests were run including blood work which returned with an elevated white blood count, a lumbar puncture was done to rule out meningitis.
 She was treated with a broad spectrum antibiotic since no specific infection was ever identified.
 During her stay in the NICU and the following 3 weeks at home, her mother noticed her feet would have tiny twitches.
 Her eye contact was unlike her siblings and her mother had a sneaking suspicion something wasn't right.

 When Sonya was 4 weeks old she was being nursed and her entire body shook against her mother.
 Her mother reached out to some medical professionals who assured her that she was probably just experiencing myoclonic jerks, but that it was probably nothing serious.
 48 hours later it happened again and so it was recorded and Sonya was taken to the children's hospital.